-For the six months ended June 30, 2010, potentially dilutive securities include options to purchase shares of Simon Property common stock, units granted under our long-term incentive performance programs and preferred units that are convertible into units.
-The only securities that had a dilutive effect for the three and six months ended June 30, 2010 were stock options of Simon Property.
-The only securities that had a dilutive effect for the six months ended June 30, 2009 were stock options of Simon Property and contingently issuable units from unit distributions.
-All potentially dilutive securities were excluded from the calculation of diluted earnings per unit for the three months ended June 30, 2009 because the effect of their conversion would have been anti-dilutive to net loss attributable to common unitholders.
+For the nine months ended September 30, 2010, potentially dilutive securities include options to purchase shares of Simon Property common stock, units granted under our long-term incentive performance programs and preferred units that are convertible into units.
+The only securities that had a dilutive effect for the three and nine months ended September 30, 2010 were stock options of Simon Property.
+For the three and nine months ended September 30, 2009, the only securities that had a dilutive effect were stock options of Simon Property and contingently issuable units from unit distributions.
 We accrue distributions when they are declared.